redcoreit/hungarian-vim/README.md

 ## Why why why?

-I know, I know, stop...
-I said I get it!

 "Vi(m) was originally designed for english keyboard layout."\
+Ok.

 "All coder must use english layout!"\
+I know!

 "Do you really want to press two keys to write semicolon?"\
+stop...
+I said I get it!

 ...

 Actually it was design for [ADM-3A terminal](https://catonmat.net/why-vim-uses-hjkl-as-arrow-keys).\